 Next, Jennings went on the road as part of Holly's post-The Crickets backing band for the Winter Dance Party Tour along with co-headliners Ritchie Valens and The Big Bopper (JP Richardson).
 Winter tour stops in the Midwest were too far apart for unheated tour buses: a condition in which drummer Carl Bunch got hospitalized for frostbite on his toes.
 To make traveling simpler, Holly chartered a four-seat Beechcraft Bonanza airplane in Mason City, Iowa.

-The flight from Mason City in between the performers' show at the Surf Ballroom in Clear Lake, Iowa and a scheduled appearance in Moorhead, Minnesota became the stuff of legend.
-Holly bandmate Allsup lost a seat in a coin toss to Valens, and Jennings offered his spot to an ailing Richardson.
+The flight from Mason City in between the performers' show at the Surf Ballroom in Clear Lake, Iowa and a scheduled appearance in Moorhead, Minn. became the stuff of legend.
+Holly bandmate Allsup allegedly lost a seat in a coin toss to Valens, and Jennings offered his spot to an ailing Richardson.

 Fate spared Jennings from the Feb.
 3, 1959 plane crash known as "The Day the Music Died," as commemorated in the Don McLean song "American Pie."
 A split-second decision spared a country legend whose future work with friend Willie Nelson and bride Jessi Colter proved that country music that doesn't conform to Nashville's expectations can sustain a superstar career.